osrn/lazy-ledger/README.md

 All timestamps are unix except forged time, which is Solar epochstamp.

-[^1]: block reward less developer fund
+[^1]: block reward less protocol level fund donations

 [^2]: block transaction fees less burned fees

-[^3]: valid amount after mincap, maxcap, blacklist processing
+[^3]: valid amount after mincap, maxcap, blacklist and anti-bot processing

 Following the boot sequence plugin retrieves all past forged blocks from the core database, calculating stakeholders and allocations valid for the block's height & timestamp using the corresponding plan.
 Following initial sync, Ledger is updated in real time triggered by the core events.